nkarasiak/MuseoToolBox/docs/source/README.rst

 * `museotoolbox.raster_tools <https://museotoolbox.readthedocs.io/en/latest/modules/museotoolbox.raster_tools.html>`_

-  * Extract bands values from vector ROI (polygons/points) (function : `\ *getSamplesFromROI* <https://museotoolbox.readthedocs.io/en/latest/modules/raster_tools/museotoolbox.raster_tools.getSamplesFromROI.html>`_\ )
+  * Extract bands values from vector ROI (polygons/points) (function : `extract_values <https://museotoolbox.readthedocs.io/en/latest/modules/raster_tools/museotoolbox.raster_tools.extract_values.html>`_\ )
-  * `rasterMath <https://museotoolbox.readthedocs.io/en/latest/modules/raster_tools/museotoolbox.raster_tools.rasterMath.html#museotoolbox.raster_tools.rasterMath>`_\ , allows you to do some math on your raster and save it.
-Just load rasterMath, then it will return you the value for each pixel (in all bands) and now you can do whatever you want : predicting a model, smooth signal (whittaker, double logistic...), modal value, mean... rasterMath read and write block per block to avoid loading the full image in memory.
+  * `RasterMath <https://museotoolbox.readthedocs.io/en/latest/modules/raster_tools/museotoolbox.raster_tools.RasterMath.html#museotoolbox.raster_tools.RasterMath>`_\ , allows you to do some math on your raster and save it.
+Just load RasterMath, then it will return you the value for each pixel (in all bands) and now you can do whatever you want : predicting a model, smooth signal (whittaker, double logistic...), modal value, mean...
+RasterMath read and write block per block to avoid loading the full image in memory.
 It is compatible with every python function (including numpy) as the first and only argument needed is an array.

 * `museotoolbox.learn_tools <https://museotoolbox.readthedocs.io/en/latest/modules/museotoolbox.learn_tools.html>`_

-  * Based on Scikit-Learn. `learndAndPredict <https://museotoolbox.readthedocs.io/en/latest/modules/learn_tools/museotoolbox.learn_tools.learnAndPredict.html>`_ simplifies the use of cross-validation by extracting each accuracy (kappa,F1,OA, and above all confusion matrix) from each fold.
+  * Based on Scikit-Learn. `SuperLearn <https://museotoolbox.readthedocs.io/en/latest/modules/learn_tools/museotoolbox.learn_tools.SuperLearn.html>`_ simplifies the use of cross-validation by extracting each accuracy (kappa,F1,OA, and above all confusion matrix) from each fold.
 It also eases the way to predict a raster (just give the raster name and the model).

 That seems cool, but is there some help to use this ?
 -----------------------------------------------------